matiocre/sample/readme.md

 ## This is a secondary heading
 ### This is a tertiary heading

+* second item in list
 * first item in list
-* second item in list
 * third item in list

+"Git is easy.
+Git is fun.
+Thanks Linus!"